hashcat/hashcat/docs/hashcat-plugin-development-guide.md

 This is the password to crack the hash given in module_st_hash() for the self-test functionality.

+### module_hook_extra_param_init() and module_hook_extra_param_term() ###

+These two functions were added to hashcat beginning with version 6.2.0 when it was required for a module to use a 3rd party library from inside a hook function.
+However, the module developer is free to decide how to use this buffer (it doesn't have to be a library handle).
+Generally, it is a buffer that the module developer would use for something that they need to initialize and terminate only once on startup and shutdown for performance reasons.

+It is unclear to hashcat if this buffer will be handled in a thread-safe fashion or not, but since hooks are multi-threaded, hashcat will allocate multiple buffers (as many as there are hook threads) of this type for the module developer.
+This enables the module developer to load 3rd party libraries where they have no control over and which are known to not be thread-safe.

+The module developer does not have to care about managing the multiple instances but has to provide the size of the buffer to be allocated.
+For this, they have to use the module_hook_extra_param_size() function.
+The buffer in *hook_extra_param is zeroed and ready to be written when module_hook_extra_param_init() is called.
+On startup, hashcat will call module_hook_extra_param_init() that many times as there are hook threads each time providing the module function with a new buffer.
+The same logic applies to module_hook_extra_param_term() on shutdown.
+Hashcat will also free the memory on shutdown.

+A good example for this is: `src/modules/module_11600.c` and `src/modules/module_23800.c`

 ### module_benchmark_mask() ###

 This is a mask that is hash mode specific and is normally used whenever the mask that should be used in benchmarks is of a very specific length and/or pattern.
 This could be a dynamic string, but in general try to use a variable called `BENCHMARK_MASK`.